Plains zebra: In popular culture

 Zebras have been featured in African art and culture for millennia.
 They have been depicted in rock art in Southern Africa (modern Botswana, Namibia and South Africa) dating from 20,000–28,000 years ago, though not as commonly as antelope species like eland.
 How the zebra got its stripes has been the subject of folk tales, some of which involve it being scorched by fire.
 The San people associated zebra stripes with water, rain and lighting due to its dazzling pattern.

-Black and white stripes on the Botswana flag represent the stripes of a zebra.

-The plains zebra is the national animal of the Republic of Botswana and its stripes are depicted on the country's flag.
-The flag stripes also represent racial harmony in the country.
 The zebra has also been associated with beauty and the women of various societies would paint much of their bodies in stripes.
 For the Shona people of Zimbabwe, the zebra is a totem animal, along with the eland, buffalo, lion and monkey.
 The zebra is praised in a poem as an "iridescent and glittering creature".
 Its stripes have symbolised the joining of male and female and at Great Zimbabwe, zebra stripes decorate what is believed to be a domba, a premarital school meant to initiate women into adulthood.
 In the Shona language, the name "madhuve" means "woman/women of the zebra totem" and is a given name for girls in Zimbabwe.

 Zebras have also been represented in Western culture.
 They have been thought of as a more exotic alternative to horse; the comic book character Sheena, Queen of the Jungle is depicted riding a zebra.
 The film Racing Stripes features a captive zebra ostracised from the horses and end up being ridden by a rebellious girl.
 In the film Fantasia, two centaurs are depicted being half human and half zebra, instead of the typical half human and half horse.
-Zebras have been featured as characters in other animated films like Khumba, The Lion King and the Madagascar films.
+Zebras have been featured as characters in other animated films like Dumbo, Khumba, The Lion King and the Madagascar films.